thekoushikdurgas/appointmentbackend/docs/analysis/04-repository-layer-patterns.md

 ## 14. Key Patterns Summary

-### 1. Conditional JOIN Pattern
+### 1. UUID-Based Lookup Pattern (No JOINs)

-- Detect required joins
-- Select minimal base query
-- Only join when necessary
+- Always query only main table (contacts or companies)
+- Use EXISTS subqueries for related table filters
+- Use scalar subqueries for ordering by related table columns
+- Batch fetch related entities by UUIDs in service layer

 ### 2. Filter Application Order